WZRL: Country (2015–2016)

-Urban (2016-present)
+Urban (2016–present)

-On October 2, 2016, WUBG began stunting with a promotion liner about a change coming the next day at Noon on a continuous loop.
+On October 2, 2016, WUBG began stunting with a promotion liner about a change coming the next day at noon on a continuous loop.
 At the promised time, WUBG flipped to urban, branded as "Real 98-3", taking direct aim at WHHH.
 "Real" launched with 10,000 'joints' in a row, with the first song being "For Free" by DJ Khaled and Drake. iHeartMedia had applied for the callsign WZRL for the station on the 2nd; the callsign change was implemented two days later on the 4th.
-The station began airing The Breakfast Club in mornings starting November 3; other on-air personalities are to be announced.
+The station began airing The Breakfast Club in mornings starting November 3, other on-air personalities are to be announced.

 Programming

 In the beginnings, the station (as WJMK) broadcast music and news, with time given to sports and local affairs.
 The hour of programming was from 6 a.m. to 12:30 a.m. on weekdays, from 7 a.m. to 1 a.m. on Saturdays and from 8 a.m. to midnight on Sundays.

-From 2003 until July 17, 2015, WZRL (as WRDZ-FM) carried programming from the Radio Disney network, which broadcast a contemporary hit radio music format except weekdays at noon (12:00–1:00 p.m.) when the format changed to children's.
+From July 1, 2003, until July 17, 2015, WZRL (as WRDZ-FM) carried programming from the Radio Disney network, which broadcast a contemporary hit radio music format except weekdays at noon (12:00–1:00 p.m.) when the format changed to children's music.
 In addition, WRDZ-FM locally produced a public affair show called Kids Concern Show, which aired at 6:30 a.m. on Saturday mornings.
 As of 2014, WRDZ-FM was the last Radio Disney station broadcasting on FM.